 Infrastructure relevancy: MPI will continue to grow technical offerings to address customers' most-requested needs so that they can be more competitive and contribute more to Mississippi's economy.
-To address lost opportunities It is essential to continually improve subject matter, quality, skills, breadth and depth of analytical and application testing and advanced processing equipment.
-Pilot (medium)-scale capability, medical PPE qualification testing, and graphene testing capability have been identified as major gaps in advancing Mississippi's advanced-technology business segment.
+To prevent an additional loss of opportunities, it is essential to continually improve subject matter, quality, skills, breadth and depth of testing and advanced processing equipment.
+Generally speaking, pilot (medium)-scale manufacturing capability and product qualification testing are still in high demand and are anticipated to stay that way.
+Specific markets identified as high demand areas most relevant to grow Mississippi's advanced-technology segment are graphene, hydrogen, medical devices, sustainable plastics, and sustainable energy technologies.
 Staying relevant is costly.
 As reference, upgrades and maintenance require at least \$100,000 per year.
 Approximately \$3M in building augmentation and specialized equipment will be required to enable market demonstration, regulatory mandated testing to pass commercialization hurdles, and scale-up activities.
 Potential skill gaps will be addressed with participation at leading-edge organizations and partnering with world renowned entities to leverage advanced capability to Mississippi companies and workers.
 A highest priority concern was uncovered during our COVID-19 pandemic operational response: Adequate staff skillsets for cross-training.
 Specifically, there are several critical customer-valued capabilities that only one staff person can address; skills not easily replaceable or possible with existing staff.
-While our strategy has always implemented 'Lean' staffing principles, MPI will put more emphasis on 'Sustainability' staffing in a way to minimize potential negative customer (and MS economic) impact.
+While our strategy has always implemented 'Lean' staffing principles, MPI will put more emphasis on 'resilient' staffing in a way to minimize potentially negative customer (and MS economic) impact.

 Technology realization: MPI will continue to collaboratively create a formal 'entrepreneurial track' process for technology-based innovation.
-The sole purpose of this initiative is to increase participation, through-put, and thus probability of local commercialization success.
-MPI will combine their technology functional expertise with existing functional groups such as USM's School of Economic Development and Office of Technology Development, outside agencies SCORE.org, SBDC, the Area Development Partnership, and private organizations that support business development and commercialization in a holistic program to more efficiently spawn local and sustainable material-based businesses.
+One recent example is the successful pitch event that enabled 3 finalists to participate in a CoBuilders business accelerator program.
+The sole purpose of this MPI strategic initiative is to increase participation, through-put, and thus probability of local commercialization success.
+MPI will combine their technology and functional expertise with existing functional groups such as USM's School of Economic Development and Office of Technology Development, outside agencies SCORE.org, SBDC, the Area Development Partnership, Innovate MS, and private organizations that support business development and commercialization in a holistic program to more efficiently spawn local and sustainable material-based businesses.

-Customer engagement: Per our strategy, MPI has added one senior project manager to improve access to customers.
-With continued growth, an additional staff member will be added within 3 years to create and execute a marketing strategy that engages a larger customer audience with advanced techniques.
+Customer engagement: Per our strategy, the added project manager has dramatically improved access to customers, and we have seen traction with limited online activities.
+With continued growth, an additional staff member will be added within 2 years to create and execute a modernized marketing strategy to engage a larger customer audience.
 New virtual communications have become more critical, and MPI will continue to create value-adding virtual capabilities to improve customer engagement.